The Banks Peninsula Track

 Further options available include pack cartage and storage, a great kayaking trip, sleeping bag hire, or the guaranteed privacy of a double room with linen and towels provided.

-The kayaking trip can be booked at the time but all other options should be booked through our Winter booking office - see Bookings or Contact Us for contact details.
+The kayaking trip can be booked at the time but all other options should be booked through our booking office - see Bookings or Contact Us for contact details.

 Self - Catering